 Everyone knows a healthy diet is low in sugar.
-Yet if you’ve ever tried to cut down on sugar and sweet foods you will know how difficult it can be.
-Researchers describe sugar cravings being comparable to those induced by addictive drugs.
-However, if you can cut out all sugar for two weeks, a recent study suggests long term benefits.
-These include a change in your taste preferences that help stop your sugar cravings for good.
-So, I’m going to give you some tips on how to stop sugar cravings with herbs and supplements to help get you through a two week challenge.
+Yet if you’ve ever tried to cut down on sweet foods you will know how difficult it can be.
+Researchers describe sugar cravings as being comparable to those induced by addictive drugs.
+However, if you can cut out all sugar for two weeks, a recent study suggests long-term benefits.
+These include a change in your taste preferences that help stop your cravings for good.
+So, I’m going to give you some tips on how to stop sugar cravings with herbs and supplements to help get you through a two-week challenge.

 This article is not about swapping out sugar for artificial sweeteners.
 These are not a healthy option.
 They also do nothing to train your taste buds away from that addictive sweet flavour.

 This recent study showed that cutting out sugar and sweeteners for 2 weeks significantly altered how people perceived the sweet taste.
 With the majority of people saying that sweet foods and drinks tasted too sweet.
 In fact, most people in the study found that they stopped craving sugar after just 6 days.
 Whilst, when the study was over, 95% of people that took part said they would use less or even no sugar in the future.

 Considering the health benefits of cutting out sugar from the diet, it has to be worth trying the two-week challenge.